-It is a top priority of Linamar's Board of Directors and its current management to drive shareholder value and return on investment through profitable sustainable growth.
-While certain events may happen during a fiscal year which are outside of the control of our Executives, such as the extended closures of customer operations during the COVID-19 outbreak or the automotive labour shutdowns in Q3 of 2023, these events nevertheless impact our ability to drive profit.
-Simply put, Linamar's Board of Directors believes that our executives should not reap the benefits of certain incentives if our shareholders are not seeing those same benefits through profit that is either returned to them or reinvested in the growth of their Company.
-Similarly, if management overpays for an acquisition and must take a subsequent write-down, the compensation is directly impacted.
+It is a top priority of Linamar's Board and its current management to drive shareholder value and return on investment through profitable sustainable growth.
+Simply put, Linamar's Board believes that our executives should not reap the benefits of certain incentives if our shareholders are not seeing those same benefits through profit that is either returned to them or reinvested in the growth of their Company.
+Similarly, if management overpays for an acquisition and must take a subsequent write-down, their compensation is directly impacted during the period that the write down takes place.
 Executives at Linamar are expected to own all decisions and their impact on the organization.
-Along a similar vein, there are no adjustments to earnings before calculation of the bonus.
+Similarly, there are no adjustments to earnings before the calculation of bonuses.

-CEO Compensation in Line with Performance
+CEO and Executive Chair Compensation in Line with Performance

-Objective criteria guide CEO compensation.
-The Company has established various incentive programs, which are exclusively formula based, and systematically calculate annual cash bonuses for the CEO and all other Senior Executives.
+Objective criteria guide for CEO and Executive Chair compensation.
+The Company has established various incentive programs, which are exclusively formula based, and systematically calculate annual cash bonuses for the CEO and all other senior executives, including the Executive Chair.
 The HRCG Committee sets the percentages, with periodic re-assessments through general comparison to industry and comparator company standards, and those percentages apply directly to Company results.
 Therefore, there is no room for discretion on those bonuses.
 There are deferred-incentive awards such as stock options or share grants that vest over time and are awarded at the discretion of the HRCG committee, based on the Senior Executive's overall performance levels to stated goals and objectives.

-In 2023, sales were up 22.9%, operating earnings were up 30.3% and net earnings were up 18.0% relative to 2022.
-After careful review and analysis of stated performance objectives in 2023, the Committee calculated the CEO's overall success rate of 94.7% of implemented objectives and a rate of 80% inclusive of quantitative goals.
-Therefore, the CEO's overall performance from the Company's STAR4 evaluation system was 87.4%.
-CEO compensation increased by approximately 15.4% in 2023 in large part due to the increase in the Annual Profit Bonus based on the increase in overall Company earnings in the current year compared to the prior year.
+In 2024, sales were up 8.7%, normalized earnings were up 11.7% and net earnings were down 48.7% relative to 2023.
+The Company has also suffered a significant goodwill impairment in 2024, resulting in an earnings loss in Q4 2024.
+As a result of the loss, no bonuses have been paid to the Company's executives in that quarter.
+After careful review and analysis of stated performance objectives in 2024, the HRCG Committee calculated the overall success rate of implemented objectives for both the CEO and the Executive Chair at 84.5% and 90.5% respectively, both with a rate of 90.0% inclusive of quantitative goals.
+Therefore, the overall performance of the CEO and the Executive Chair from the Company's STAR4 evaluation system was 87.2% and 90.2% respectively.
+CEO compensation decreased by approximately 1.1% and the Executive Chair compensation decreased by approximately 1.1% and the Annual Profit Bonus based on the decrease in overall Company earnings in the current year compared to the prior year.
 Executive bonuses are assessed and paid quarterly.

 The Company's objectives are structured around three key areas or "legs" (as in the Stepping Stool Program, discussed further in this Circular): 1) Customer; 2) Employee and 3) Financial.
-Key CEO objectives in 2023, supporting the Company objectives, included:5
+Key CEO objectives in 2024, supporting the Company objectives, included:5